SalusaSecondus/CryptoGotchas/domain_separation.md

 - [Random Oracles](https://en.wikipedia.org/wiki/Random_oracle) / [Hash Functions](https://en.wikipedia.org/wiki/Hash_function):
   These are a building block of many other cryptographic constructions and if you use the same hash function in different parts of the protocol, sometimes public parts of the protocol can reveal useful state about secret parts.
   This exact problem is described in [Separate Your Domains: NIST PQC KEMs, Oracle Cloning and Read-Only Indifferentiability](https://eprint.iacr.org/2020/241) where Bellare et. al. broke a bunch of the PQ-KEM submissions.
+  That paper is an excellent reference in general to how you can use domain separation to create multiple Random Oracles out of a single one (complete with security proofs).
 - Ciphertexts:
   If two different systems encrypt ciphertexts without domain separation, then an attacker can take a ciphertext from one system and hand it to the other (which may misinterpret it).
   I've personally witnessed a system which used the same key to encrypt trusted URLs in a redirect flow and customer data in a different flow.